fyffep/AFLplusplus-Combined/README.md

    make clean all
    ```

 2. Get a small but valid input file that makes sense to the program.
-When
+These files may be provided by the program's
+   authors or, if no files are available, using garbage data with `cp /bin/ps* /path/to/fuzz/input`
-   fuzzing verbose syntax (SQL, HTTP, etc.), create a dictionary as described in
+   is sufficent.
+When fuzzing verbose syntax (SQL, HTTP, etc.), create a dictionary as described in
    [dictionaries/README.md](dictionaries/README.md), too.

 3. If the program reads from stdin, run `afl-fuzz` like so: